 Final Thought

-- You love a sportier look and feel
+- You love a sporty design and dynamic driving experience

 - You want a performance sedan under $35k

-You value a longer warranty and lower starting price
+- A longer warranty and lower starting price are important

 Also Read: Top 10 Trail Mountain Bikes of 2025 Every Rider in the U.S. Should Know About!